Free Risk Assessment Template & Guide: How to Identify and Manage Hazards

 Why are Risk Assessments Important?

-Risk assessments are essential to generating awareness in the workplace about health and safety.
+Risk assessments are essential to generating awareness in the workplace about health and safety, which leads to less injuries and accidents occurring.
 They also help management make decisions about risk, including ascertaining who is most at risk.
-In our NEBOSH Level 6 Diploma course, we have an entire deep dive into risk assessments as well as other essential elements you need to be aware of as a health and safety professional.

-It is worth noting that your fire risk assessments are equally important for health and safety, an will require a separate process.
+It is worth noting that fire risk assessments are equally important for health and safety, and will require a separate process.

 Free Downloadable Risk Assessment Template